 Not for St. Augustine Grass

-As with several other brands reviewed, you can use UltraGreen on just about any grass type, northern or southern, with the exception of St. Augustine.
+As with several other brands reviewed, you can use the Pennington UltraGreen mix on just about any grass type, northern or southern, with the exception of St. Augustine.
 Distinctive to the formula, Pennington always offers of a shot of iron, a staple ingredient in constructing green grass.
 The resealable bag makes it easy to store leftovers, and the coverage size of 5,000 square feet (about the size of a basketball court) makes it useful for just about all lawn sizes.

 Espoma Organic Weed Preventer